larriant/thepheonixproject/Contribution.md

 * End with socialising (cannabis, beers?) and group flow activities like IGO + Group Art + Group Improv.

 Altruists referred to as "light-workers" or the general heart-set as one of "STO: service to others" (as opposed to dark-workers or service to self).

+Small-world network means that if you create a positive ripple that goes 6 degrees out, you hit pretty much everyone, no :)?